d23it162/SummerInternship_d23it162/README.md

 day 24: - Today, I resolved errors with the iThemes Security plugin’s two-factor authentication setup, ensuring it                functions smoothly and effectively enhances the security of user accounts against unauthorized access.

 day 25: - Today, I fixed issues with the iThemes Security plugin's malware scanning feature, ensuring accurate detection          and removal of threats, which significantly improved the site's overall security and performance.

+day 26: -Today, we encountered issues with the iThemes Security plugin causing unexpected site slowdowns.
+We spent the            day troubleshooting the conflict, aiming to restore optimal performance without compromising the site’s security          features.